tunapanda/swag-old/README.md

 swag.
 It is intended to be a guide for the user, where he or she can get an overview of what skills build on top of other skills.

-Also, the swagmap will show which swag that is completed by the user already.
+The circles on the swagmap represents the swag.
+Hollow circles means swag that is not yet completed by the current user, and filled in circles represent collected swag.

+The black links in between the swag are links to the swagpaths for colecting the swag.

 ####Deliverables
 ####Lesson plans